-Fredericks Restaurant Islington (officially just Frederick’s) has been in operation since 1969 and is highly regarded as an Islington institution.
-It’s a family run restaurant which has evolved over the years and is still going strong today.
-They serve modern European cuisine from noon until midnight and on Saturdays you can order brunch from 10.30am.
+Fredericks Restaurant Islington (officially just Frederick’s) has been open since 1969 and is highly regarded as an Islington institution.
+It’s a family-run restaurant which has evolved over the years and is still going strong today.
+Modern European cuisine is served from noon until midnight, and on Saturdays, you can order brunch from 10.30 am.
 It’s a brilliant place to book for special occasions and business lunches.
 I’ve been a couple of times recently, just before Christmas for a graduation celebration and this week for a friend’s birthday.
-With delicious food, first class service and beautiful interiors, it’s a real treat.
-If you’re looking for best restaurants in Islington or places to eat on Upper Street do give Fredericks Restaurant Islington a try.
+If you’re looking for the best restaurants in Islington or places to eat on Upper Street, do give Fredericks Restaurant Islington a try.

 Fredericks Restaurant Islington Menu

 I’ll talk you through the A La Carte menu which has a lovely spring vibe.
-The menu changes with the seasons so do take a look online before you book.
-All the ingredients are premium quality and each dish is perfectly presented but not overly fussy.
-The starters were delightful.
-We tried the superfood quinoa with crispy broccoli, edamame beans and avocado which was fresh and tasty.
-The Puglian burrata with figs and baby rocket salad was amazing, the burrata was so creamy and fabulous with those figs, yummy!
+The menu changes with the seasons, so do take a look online before you book.
+All the ingredients are premium quality, and each dish is perfectly presented but not overly fussy.
+The starters are delightful.
+We tried the superfood quinoa with crispy broccoli, edamame beans and avocado, which was fresh and tasty.
+The Puglian burrata with figs and baby rocket salad was terrific, and the burrata was so creamy and fabulous with those figs, yummy!

 Puglian Burrata with Fresh Figs Starter

 The other dish consumed was the pan-fried duck foie gras with mango and passion fruit reduction, brioche croutons and violet potato.
-The foie gras was melt in the mouth so I was told by the person eating it.
-Fish options included crab cake with tzatziki and cucumber spaghetti, squid with chilli sauce and salmon tartare with avocado in a sesame soy dressing with wasabi.
-There were around ten starters so you have a good choice, the portions are not very large so it is more about the taste than filling up before your main.
+The foie gras melted in the mouth, so I was told by the person eating it.
+Fish options include crab cake with tzatziki and cucumber spaghetti, squid with chilli sauce and salmon tartare with avocado in a sesame soy dressing with wasabi.
+There were around ten starters.
+The portions are not very large, so it is more about the taste than filling up before the main dish.

 Pan-Fried Duck Foie Gras Starter

-For mains, there was one veggie option which I went for.
-This was herbed pappardelle (large flat pasta) with sautéed courgette and puree and a ricotta and spinach stuffed courgette flower on top.
-With only one veg main I thought this was a great dish, something a bit different.
-I always enjoy a stuffed courgette flower and this one had a lovely light tempura batter.
+The main dishes included a veggie option which I selected.
+This was herbed pappardelle (large flat pasta) with sautéed courgette and puree, with ricotta and spinach stuffed courgette flower on top.
+With only one vegetarian main I thought this was a great dish, something a bit different.
+I always enjoy a stuffed courgette flower, and this one had a lovely light tempura batter.

 Pappardelle with Courgette Main